kymb0/kymb0.github.io/_posts/2025-05-11-ai-ml-draft.md

 ![Residuals](/assets/images/ai_ml_1/Residuals.png)

-- Dots on the red line = perfect prediction
+- Each purple dot = A single prediction
-- Dots close = good prediction
+- X-axis = Y-axis = the model’s prediction (what was guessed to have happened)
-- Dots far from the line = model got it wrong
+- Y-axis = the value of `actual - (minus) predicted` - the **residual** aka how far off the model was for that prediction
+- We see that the trend is strong in terms of residuals (errors) being scattered, if the residuals weren’t scattered, it would mean the model was consistently over or under-estimating in some regions

+This chart is how you we would debug our model should we identify issues with predictions such as showing bias.

 ## How Could This be Weaponised by an Advesary

-This concept is reffered to as "Adversarial Machine Learning" - where someone with bad intentions has access to the inputs which in turn allows them to poison the model, and thus affect whatever occurs upstream as a result of any action taken by virtue of what the model predicts.
+The concept of weaponising input data is reffered to as "Adversarial Machine Learning" - where someone with bad intentions has access to the inputs which in turn allows them to poison the model, and thus affect whatever occurs upstream as a result of any action taken by virtue of what the model predicts.

+> If we poison the data, we poison the prediction — and thus, poison the outcome

 Example: A group of rival hunters or even a group of demon's tasked with taking out Sam and Dean start visiting locations of sightings they will suspect Sam and Dean will respnd to, and bring with them an Angel Blade to increase their sense of safety before ambushing them, or, deploy false evidence to mislead them into being ill-equiped to deal with whatever threat they would be facing.